What are the four categories of Safeguarding Children?

 Overall, safeguarding children is a collective responsibility, and everyone has a role in promoting the safety and well-being of children and young people.
 Effective safeguarding requires a collaborative approach, with individuals and organisations working to identify and respond to concerns about abuse or neglect.

-What are the 6 principles of safeguarding children?
+What are the 6 principles of Safeguarding Children?

 The six principles of safeguarding children are